martymcflywa/ecu/year_1/sem_1/CSG1132_communicating_in_an_it_environment/01_week_1/lecture_the_it_professional_and_communication.md

-## CSG1132 - Communicating in an IT Environment: Lecture 1 ##
+# CSG1132 - Communicating in an IT Environment #
+## Lecture 1 ##

 ### Introduction ###

 Three kinds of literacy are discussed in this unit:

-- Communications literacy: knowledge and skills for writing and presenting
+- Communications literacy: knowledge and skills for writing and presenting.
-- Information literacy: knowledge and skills for finding and evaluating information sources
+- Information literacy: knowledge and skills for finding and evaluating information sources.
-- Statistical literacy: knowledge and skills for evaluating statistcal arguements and using statistics
+- Statistical literacy: knowledge and skills for evaluating statistical arguments and using statistics.

 ICT: information communication technologies